nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/announcement.md

 - Sign up for a DataHUB user account https://register.nfdi4plants.org/
   - Please add your `Project/consortium` (e.g. CEPLAS, SFB, TRR) and choose the role `Guest`
 - Install <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/ARCitect-Manual/index.html" target="_blank">ARCitect</a>
-- Install <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/SwateManual/Docs01-Installing-Swate.html" target="_blank">Swate</a>

 :bulb: Not all installations are perfectly straight-forward.
-We will be available half an hour before the workshops to make sure your machine is up and running.
+We will be available **half an hour before the workshops** to help you get your machine up and running.

+## Continuous support

+Data managers in Düsseldorf, Cologne, Jülich and close by (CEPLAS, MibiNet, TRR341) offer *ad hoc* support, see [details here](https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/teaching-materials/disseminations/ARC-user-support_HHU-Uoc-FZJ/arc-user-support.html).